fastapi/fastapi/docs/en/docs/advanced/security/oauth2-scopes.md

 {!../../../docs_src/security/tutorial005.py!}
 ```

-Because we are now declaring those scopes, they will show up in the API docs when you log-in/authorize.
+Because we are now declaring those scopes, they will show up in the API docs when you log in/authorize.

 And you will be able to select which scopes you want to give access to: `me` and `items`.

-This is the same mechanism used when you give permissions while logging in with Facebook, Google, GitHub, etc:
+This is the same mechanism used when you give permissions while logging in with Facebook, Google, GitHub, etc.:

 <img src="/img/tutorial/security/image11.png">